Holiday Advertising Playbook 2024 Download Playbook New

 Audience targeting is the method of using data like viewers’ online history, preferences, and actions to segregate consumers or prospects based on demographics, geographical locations, interests, or individual preferences.

-Data plays an important role in audience targeting, which is why it relies heavily on the use of third-party cookies to track consumer behavior online.
+Data plays an important role in audience-based targeting, which is why it relies heavily on the use of third-party cookies to track consumer behavior online.

 This has yielded great results for marketers in the past.
-But as consumers and industry leaders focus more on privacy updates, advertisers need to look to alternative targeting methods.
+However as consumers and industry leaders focus more on privacy updates, advertisers need to look to alternative targeting methods.

 Since it matches the ads with the content of the page to where it is displayed it builds a strong pillar of trust for brands and businesses to connect with their audience.